Alessandro Potenza

-Alessandro Potenza (born 8 March 1984) is an Italian football coach and a former player who played as a defender.
+Alessandro Potenza (born 8 March 1984) is an Italian football coach and a former footballer who played as a defender.

 Club career

 Inter Milan

-Potenza came from the youth system of Inter Milan, and was called up to the first team squad for the 2002–03 Serie A season.
+Potenza came from the youth system of Inter Milan and was called up to the first team squad for the 2002–03 Serie A season.
 He only made one appearance for Inter's first team in a Coppa Italia match against Bari, 4 December 2002.

-Loan Spells
+Loan spells

-In 2003, he was loaned out to Serie B side Ancona, to gain experience.
+In 2003, Potenza was loaned out to Serie B side Ancona to gain experience.
 After finding playing time limited at Ancona, he was loaned out to Serie A outfit Parma.
 With Parma, he found more success and plenty of first team action.
-In 2005 Inter loaned him out to another Serie A side.
-This time it was Chievo.
-After another decent campaign, Spanish side Mallorca wanted to bring Potenza out to La Liga.
-Again, Inter opted to loan him out.
-After yet another fairly impressive season, he caught the eye of Serie A side Fiorentina, who wanted to bring the player back to Italy.
+In 2005, Inter loaned him out to ChievoVerona, another Serie A side.
+After another decent campaign, Spanish side Mallorca wanted to bring Potenza out to La Liga; however, Inter opted to loan him out.
+After another fairly impressive season, he caught the eye of Serie A side Fiorentina, who wanted to bring the player back to Italy.

 Fiorentina and Genoa

-In 2006, Fiorentina made a bid for the player, and Inter decided to sell the young talent, for €1.25 million.
-In his early stages with the Tuscan team, he found plenty of playing time, and even some first team action.
-During the 2007–08 Serie A season, Potenza found playing time very hard to find, and was seldom used in the starting XI.
+In 2006, Fiorentina made a bid for the player and Inter decided to sell the young talent for €1.25 million.
+In his early stages with the Tuscan team, he found plenty of playing time and even some first team action.
+During the 2007–08 Serie A season, Potenza found playing time very hard to find and was seldom used in the starting XI.
 In the summer of 2008, Fiorentina decided to sell the player to Genoa.
 In the first half of the 2008–09 Serie A season, Potenza also found playing time hard to come by.

 Catania

-During the 2009 winter transfer market, Potenza was seeking a transfer away from Liguria, and on 31 January 2009, it was confirmed that Potenza had joined Catania, in a co-ownership deal.
-He was brought in to strengthen the defensive line of the southern team who were pushing for UEFA Cup football.
-As a result of his arrival, Gennaro Sardo was sent out on loan from Catania to relegation battlers Chievo.
-Potenza instantly earned his starting place under then-coach Walter Zenga, and began the new season as a starter under Gianluca Atzori, but after a mid-season injury, the right back failed to obtain regular first team action in the team under coach Siniša Mihajlović, who led Catania from 20th to 12th in the Serie A league table in his first five months in charge.
+During the 2009 winter transfer market, Potenza was seeking a transfer away from Liguria.
+On 31 January 2009, it was confirmed that Potenza had joined Catania in a co-ownership deal.
+He was brought in to strengthen the defensive line of the Southern Italian team who were pushing for UEFA Cup football.
+As a result of his arrival, Gennaro Sardo was sent out on loan from Catania to relegation battlers ChievoVerona.
+Potenza instantly earned his starting place under then-coach Walter Zenga and began the new season as a starter under Gianluca Atzori.

+After a mid-season injury, the right back failed to obtain regular first team action in the team under coach Siniša Mihajlović, who led Catania from 20th to 12th in the 2010–11 Serie A league table in his first five months in charge.
 In August 2011, Catania signed the full ownership of the right back, and he would go on to make 20 league appearances for the club that season.

-During the 2011–12 Serie A season, under Vincenzo Montella, and the 2012–13 Serie A campaign, under Rolando Maran, Potenza struggled for game time, appearing just eleven times in league competition over the course of those two seasons.
+During the 2011–12 Serie A season under Vincenzo Montella and the 2012–13 Serie A campaign under Rolando Maran, Potenza struggled for game time, appearing just eleven times in league competition over the course of those two seasons.
 Catania broke the club's all-time points record total in the five consecutive seasons that Potenza had been with the team.